bgeron/sphinxience/README.md

 The code here should work and be reasonable clean, but it could e.g. use a linter to catch unused imports.
 Patches are welcome!
 Also if you developed a new directive or role.

+## Code organisation

+Sphinxience contains both a theme called ``sphinxience`` and an extension called ``sphinxience``.
+The theme provides some defaults that work better for science.
+The extension provides roles and directives.

+- ``static/`` contains CSS for the HTML part of the theme.
+- ``templates/`` contains CSS and JS for the extension, and a LaTeX class and package for the theme.
+- The root directory inside ``sphinxience/`` contains Python modules, and the theme ``layout.html``.